City considering sending charter amendments to ballot for second judge

 Municipal Court seeking part-time judge to handle increasing caseload [2019]

-If commissioners decide to send the question to the November ballot, voters will be asked if they want to amend the charter to allow for a new elected judge position at the municipal court.
+If commissioners decide to send the question to the November ballot, voters will be asked if they want to amend the charter to remove the restriction from 1986 calling for a single municipal court judge.

+That would allow the commission to add a second elected judge by ordinance, City Attorney Jeff Hindoien said.

 City Commission has yet to prioritize crime task force recommendations, continues discussion